 Students who graduate with their master’s in meteorology from Florida Tech have gone to work for employers such as NOAA's National Weather Service, NASA, and Executive Jet.

 The Occupational Outlook Handbook published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including entry-level education, overall working environment, and employment prospects.

-Life, physical, and social science occupations will also expand meteorology careers by 10%, according the BLS, as meteorologists work with other professionals in energy, transportation, agriculture, and environmental organizations on such activities as planning new wind farms for electricity, or how climate change effects water supply.
+Life-, physical-, and social-science occupations will also expand meteorology careers by 10%, according to the BLS, as meteorologists work with other professionals in energy, transportation, agriculture, and with environmental organizations on such activities as planning new wind farms for electricity, or researching how climate change affects water supply.